How Hygienic is Your Website and Email Service?

-If we look at Figure 1, which is a screenshot of our soon-to-be-released Global Internet Resilience Index tool, there are four areas where it can improve this rating by increasing its IPv6 adoption and involvement in the MANRS initiative and increasing its protection against DDoS attacks and against spam.
+Let’s look at Figure 1, which is a screenshot of the soon-to-be-released Pulse Global Internet Resilience Index tool.
+There are four areas where it can improve this rating by increasing its IPv6 adoption and involvement in the MANRS initiative and increasing its protection against DDoS attacks and against spam.

 Figure 1 — Singapore’s Internet resilience security ranks 15th among Asia Pacific countries.
 Source: Internet Society Pulse Internet Resilience Index.

-The Cyber Security Agency of Singapore (CSA) shares the Internet Society’s mission to improve the Internet’s resilience by making the Internet more secure and trustworthy.
-One way it is doing so is by helping Internet users in Singapore and abroad to check the security hygiene of website and email services.
+We at the Cyber Security Agency of Singapore (CSA) share the Internet Society’s mission to improve the Internet’s resilience by making the Internet more secure and trustworthy.
+One way it is doing so is by helping Internet users in Singapore and abroad to check the security hygiene of websites and email services.

 Users Can Check Trust, Enterprises Can Identify Improvements

 The Internet Hygiene Portal (IHP) allows consumers to assess the level of security (posture) of website and email services to help them make informed choices to safeguard their digital transactions from cyber threats.

 Developed by CSA, the IHP self-assessment tool (Figure 2) has been used more than 60,000 times by 17,000 users since its launch in October 2022 to determine how safe it is to use or interact with a particular website or email domain.

 Upon entering the URL of the website or email service, users receive a health check report card noting the overall security risk of the service and whether or not it complies with the recommended technologies, along with actionable suggestions and useful resources on how they can improve (Figure 3).